Countess Marie Larisch von Moennich: Early adulthood

+Marie received financial support from her cousin Crown Prince Rudolf.

-Rudolf shot his 17-year-old mistress Baronness Mary Vetsera and committed suicide on 30 January 1889 - a scandal known as the Mayerling Incident.
-It was subsequently revealed that Marie Larisch had acted as go-between for Rudolph and Mary Vetsera.
-Distanced from Empress Elisabeth and the nobility, she moved to Bavaria.
+On 30 January 1889, Rudolf shot his 17-year-old mistress Baroness Mary Vetsera and committed suicide - a scandal known as the Mayerling Incident that destabilised the Habsburg Empire.
+It was subsequently revealed that Marie Larisch had acted as go-between for Rudolf and Mary Vetsera - once exposed, she was banished from the court.